Władysław Syrokomla: Biography

-In 1844 he published the first of his poems – Pocztylion – under the pen-name Władysław Syrokomla, coined after his family's coat of arms.
+In 1844, he published the first of his poems – Pocztylion – under the pen-name Władysław Syrokomla, coined after his family's coat of arms.
 The same year he also rented the small village of Załucze.
 In 1853, after the death of three of his children, he sold it or gave his manor to his parents, and settled in Vilnius itself.
-After a few months he rented the village of Bareikiškės, near Vilnius.
-He became one of the editors (1861–1862) of the Kurier Wileński, the largest and most prestigious Polish-language daily newspaper published in the Vilnius area.
-In 1858 he visited Kraków, and some time later he visited Warsaw.
+After a few months he rented the Bareikiškės village, near Vilnius.

+He became one of the editors (1861–1862) of the Kurier Wileński, the largest and most prestigious Polish-language daily newspaper published in the Vilnius region.
+In 1858, he visited Kraków, and some time later he visited Warsaw.
 For taking part in an anti-tsarist demonstration in 1861 in Warsaw he was arrested by the Okhrana and then sentenced to home arrest in his manor in Bareikiškės.
 He died on 15 September 1862 and was buried in the Rasos Cemetery in Vilnius.

 Throughout his life, Syrokomla would remain impoverished; Czesław Miłosz wrote that he was "forever struggling against his lack of education and his poverty".
 Despite that, Syrokomla had many influential and even wealthy friends; his manor was visited by count Eustachy Tyszkiewicz, Stanisław Moniuszko, Ignacy Chodźko, Mikołaj Malinowski, Antoni Pietkiewicz and others.

 Works

 Syrkomla was influenced by Adam Mickiewicz.
-In his prose he supported the liberation of peasants and secession of the lands of former Polish–Lithuanian Commonwealth from Imperial Russia, which had annexed portions of the Commonwealth, including what was the Grand Duchy of Lithuania, during its late 18th-century partitions.
+In his prose he supported peasant liberation and independence of the former Polish–Lithuanian Commonwealth from Russian Empire, which had annexed parts of it during its late 18th-century partitions.

 Among the most notable of Syrokomla's works are translations of various Russian, French, Ukrainian, German and Latin poets, including works by Goethe, Heine, Lermontov, Shevchenko, Nekrasov, Béranger and others.
 His translations are considered a "great service" for the Polish language.
-Syrokomla also produced a number of works about the rustic nature, people and customs of Lithuania and Belarus.

-The vast majority of his works were written in the Polish language, however, he also wrote several poems in Belarusian.
+Syrokomla also produced a number of works about the rustic nature, people and customs of Lithuania and Belarus.The vast majority of his works were written in the Polish language, however, he also wrote several poems in Belarusian.
 Syrokomla is considered by some as one of the early influential writers in modern Belarusian language, although many of his Belarusian poems are believed to be lost.